 Award-winning author, journalist, instructor and house flipper

 Ignoring outstanding credit card debt can take a bite out of your paycheck or bank account.
 Garnishment, a last-ditch effort at debt collection, hits debtors where it hurts: their ability to pay the bills, fill the gas tank and feed their families.

 When facing credit card debt that can't readily be paid, the best plan of action is to act early, speak to creditors, reach some sort of payment arrangement and stick to a repayment plan.
 Otherwise, if debt goes unpaid and ignored, the courts may intervene by issuing a judgment requiring your employer to "garnish" or withhold a portion of your wages or bank accounts to pay back the debt.

 A collection tool of last resort

 Creditors are required, per state laws, to provide lead time to debtors of any pending legal action, and generally prefer to avoid the hassle of filing a lawsuit.
-But once the judgment has been rendered, "the consumer's options are very limited," says Cunningham.
-(Story continues below.)
+But once the judgment has been rendered, "a person’s options are few and far between," says McClary.